Ponceau S staining (preparation and protocol)

 5. Remove the staining solution (can be re-used) and add distilled water to remove the background.

-6. A prolonged period of distilled water washing cause destaining of protein bands as well.
+6. A prolonged period of distilled water washing cause destaining of protein ban

 Protocol for ponceau S destaining